nikolausnikolausgit/Portfolio_Analyst/SQL-skills/LeetCode.md

 and ADDDATE(W1.RecordDate, INTERVAL 1 DAY) = W2.RecordDate
 ```
 ## 10 (1661.
 Average Time of Process per Machine)
+There is a factory website that has several machines each running the same number of processes.
+Write a solution to find the average time each machine takes to complete a process.
+The time to complete a process is the 'end' timestamp minus the 'start' timestamp.
+The average time is calculated by the total time to complete every process on the machine divided by the number of processes that were run.
+The resulting table should have the machine_id along with the average time as processing_time, which should be rounded to 3 decimal places.
+Return the result table in any order.
 ```sql
 WITH CTE AS (SELECT
     machine_id,